By Tracy G. Cassels

 A second factor that must be discussed is fear.
 There are myriad reasons why women are far less versed with birth than our ancestors (and I mean going further back than grandparents or even great-great-grandparents) and women in other cultures, but regardless of the reasons, many women know virtually nothing about natural childbirth.
 And it’s a problem.
 Not just because women should know about their own biology and what to expect when giving birth (and not the typical stories nowadays where women just speak of how much it hurt), but because a fear of childbirth has been linked to an increased risk for c-sections.
 In examining nearly 2,000 women during pregnancy, a severe fear of childbirth increased the risk of an emergency c-section in labour three-fold.
 Given the risk of PTSD after c-sections, it would seem that women who already have strong negative feelings about birth may be at a particularly high risk of developing strong anxiety and stress post-birth.
 This means we need to find ways to ensure women are truly educated about birth so that they can alleviate their fears and understand how their bodies work with the baby to birth.

 But the final and most general thing we can do is offer SUPPORT.
-Whether a c-section is a choice or not, women may suffer effects that can have negative outcomes on their relationship with their child.
+Whether a c-section is a choice or not, some women may suffer effects that can have negative outcomes on their relationship with their child.
 And for any woman who does end up down that path, she needs to be supported, cared for, and given the chance to get out of that frame of mind and be the best parent she can be without having to worry about depression, anxiety, or stress from a birth procedure.
-(In fact, I would think all women should have access to this type of support as even vaginal births can end up going horribly wrong and women there need to be supported as well.)
+(In fact, I would think all women should have access to this type of support as even vaginal births can end up going horribly wrong and women there need to be supported as well, but the addition of recuperating from surgery makes this potentially even more important for moms who had a c-section.)
 This goes back to something I’ve written about before (see here) which is that as much as our society likes to put up the ideal that if your baby survives, you should be happy and ignore everything else, that is not the way we should proceed.
-Birth can be empowering, lovely, and wonderful.
+Birth – no matter what it looks like (natural, with pain relief, c-section, etc.) – can be empowering, lovely, and wonderful.
 It can also be traumatic, scary, and painful.
 And to parent, we need to ensure that all women have the tools to handle the negative aspects they may encounter to build a healthy and happy relationship with their child.

 Eckner JL.
 Once a pregnancy, always a caesarean?
 Rationale and feasibility of a randomized control trial.
 American Journal of Obstetrics & Gynecology 2004; 190: 314-8.